bgriffen/oldwebsite/_posts/2014-02-26-creating-a-GUI-in-Python.md

 This should open up the template window with an empty canvas.
 Explore the code structure though there will be more on this later.

 ## Googling "make a GUI using Traits in Python"
 Much to my surprise, there are few examples of how to get started using TraitsUI.
 Sure you can build very small tool with a slide bar which changes one variable and re-plots it – but there is nothing which brings it all together: multiple tabs, plotting and 3D rendering.
 The [examples provided in the documentation](http://docs.enthought.com/traitsui/tutorials/traits_ui_scientific_app.html#the-gui-elements) are either too basic or too complex for my liking so I spent a few months trying to create something in between -- basically what I wished the Internet had 12 months ago.
 Back in December 2012, I was transitioning my core research language to Python which took only a short while as I came from MATLAB/FORTRAN/SQL-land.
-Eventually built [a few useful tools](https://github.com/bgriffen/cme) (well at least for me and my research group) with what I’m about to discuss.
+I eventually built [a few useful tools](https://github.com/bgriffen/cme) (well at least for me and my research group) with what I’m about to discuss.
 Here is the most sophisticated example available in the documentation:
 <br/>
 <br/>
 ![Traits Example](/assets/pythongui/TraitsExample.png)
 <br/>
 <br/>
 Good start right?
 Whilst it does bring together the main ideas, it didn’t immediately give me a blank slate.
 It uses a bunch of Pythonic features which at the time I was not familiar with.
-The [documentation](http://docs.enthought.com/traitsui/tutorials/traits_ui_scientific_app.html#the-gui-elements) also didn’t incrementally build up to it (some basic tools then insta-migraine).
-I found myself back at the drawing board.
+The [documentation](http://docs.enthought.com/traitsui/tutorials/traits_ui_scientific_app.html#the-gui-elements) also didn’t incrementally build up to it.
+It was a steep learning curve and I often found myself in very deep water.

 ## Introducing: "The Blank Slate"
 To create the blank slate, I essentially had to take apart what was already available in the above example whilst being sure I didn’t remove any critical components of the application.
 This soon became tedious and I felt like I wasn’t learning anything new.
 There were also a number of features in the basic layout which were not included (e.g. 3D rendering).
 This was shortly remedied by finding out that Traits does [play nicely with Mayavi](http://docs.enthought.com/mayavi/mayavi/auto/example_mayavi_traits_ui.html).
 Though my problem now became that of integration: these features existed independent from one another and I couldn’t find anywhere to put them all together (interactivity, plotting, 3D rendering).
 Eventually, after much head scratching I got it all working.
 I then stripped it down with the help of a colleague ([@astrowizicist](https://twitter.com/astrowizicist)) to create the following.
 I now use it as my default template to create new scientific applications.